 - be a positive role model within the school.

 Mrs Domenica Casci, Dom as she likes to be called, is part of the YouthCARE program.
 Dom has extensive experience being a School Chaplain having worked both in primary and high schools since 2005.
-Dom will be in the school on Monday afternoons, Wednesdays and Fridays.
+Dom will be in the school on Wednesdays, Thursdays and Fridays.

 Referral Process: Staff can refer children to the Chaplain for a variety of issues.
 Parental permission is always required before proceeding with a referral.
 Parents may also request that their child see the Chaplain.
 Referral forms are available from the front office.
 If a parent has a concern about their child and would like to meet Dom, feel free to call the school and schedule an appointment.